ritvikraj115/Real_RR/README.md

 * \(S_i\) is the Cross-Encoder score for the selected evidence,
 * \(w_i\) is the corresponding JD chunk weight.

+The three evidence chunks are selected with a light JD-weight-aware preference before aggregation, so more important chunks can edge out weaker ones when the scores are close.

 This keeps the score focused on the strongest evidence while still respecting JD importance and consistency.

+Evidence is also kept as a small bounded bonus so it improves ranking stability without overpowering semantic relevance.

 ---

 ## Stage 9 — Negative Confidence